Learn the best hacks for boosting bass for headphones and speakers on your Windows 10 computer.

 - VST plugin support

 If you want a more straightforward approach for boosting bass in Windows, look no further than FX Sound.
-It features a simple interface for adjusting various elements like Ambience, 3D Surround, Dynamic Boost, Fidelity, and of course, bass.
+It features a simple interface for adjusting various elements like Ambience, 3D Surround, Clarity, Dynamic Boost, and of course, bass.

 The increments by which you can adjust the EQ could be wider though, as there are only 9 frequency bands that can be adjusted.
 Still, it’s a solid choice overall if you want a simple yet powerful bass-booster for your Windows computer.